EmreBoztas/video-call-app-with-agora/README.md

-# video-call-app-with-agora
- video call app created with react, node.js, mysql, agora
+The video call application is built using React, Node.js, MySQL, and Agora.